What is a sentence fragment?

 - Cornelia Lacey, who was active in the Civil Rights Commission, is still productive.

-TIP: One way to recognize sentence fragments is to learn which words often signal phrases or incomplete thoughts, such as: although, because, especially, even, except, for example, if, including, instead of, so that, since, such as, that, which, who, and when.
+TIP: One way to recognize sentence fragments is to learn which words often signal phrases or incomplete thoughts, such as these: although, because, especially, even, except, for example, if, including, instead of, so that, since, such as, that, which, who, and when.
 Sentence fragments don't begin necessarily with such tip-off words, but when you see one in your writing, check to make sure it doesn't introduce a fragment.